This is the full performance level assigned to work with agencies on issues of increasing complexity, size, high visibility or public interest.

 - Plans, develops, implements and monitors public budgetary policy.

-- Evaluates and makes recommendations regarding strategic plans for budgetary programs throughout state
+- Evaluates and makes recommendations regarding strategic plans for budgetary programs throughout state government.

 JOB REQUIREMENTS for Fiscal and Policy Analyst